CBS-HPC/Tutorials/AI/pytorch_ddp.md

 See [here](https://pytorch.org/tutorials/beginner/ddp_series_intro.html) for a more detailed tutorial on DDP using Pytorch.

-This tutorial specifically focuses on [Part 4: Multi-GPU DDP Training with fault tolerance using Torchrun](https://pytorch.org/tutorials/beginner/ddp_series_fault_tolerance.html)
+This tutorial specifically focuses on [Part 4: Multi-GPU DDP Training with fault tolerance using Torchrun](https://pytorch.org/tutorials/beginner/ddp_series_fault_tolerance.html).

+The following python scripts are needed to replicate this tutorial:

+- [multigpu_torchrun.py](https://github.com/CBS-HPC/Tutorials/tree/main/VMs/multigpu_torchrun.py) (Can be used as template)
+- [datautils.py](https://github.com/CBS-HPC/Tutorials/tree/main/VMs/datautils.py) (Used to load dummy data)

 This tutorial assumes that you a familiar with the following documentation regarding the AAU GPU Facilies: